 Analytical performance.
 Table 1 summarises the analytical characteristics for PFOS- detection using iontransfer DPSV in all matrices studied (see Figure S3, supporting information, for the calibration plots).
-As can be seen, the pure aqueous electrolyte (electrolyte solution prepared in ultrapure water) provided the greatest calibration graph slope (sensitivity) and the lowest calculated LOD (based on 3σ/m).
+As can be seen, the pure aqueous electrolyte (electrolyte solution prepared in ultrapure water) provided the greatest calibration graph slope (sensitivity) and the lowest calculated LOD (based on $3\sigma/m$).
 For the real water matrices, the detection signal was attenuated and this is reflected in the analytical characteristics for these experiments (slope, LOD, etc).
 Surprisingly, the slope and LOD for the seawater was better than these parameters for laboratory tap water and drinking water.
 This unexpected result could be explained by the high concentration of ions in seawater.
 These ions interact with PFOS- and decrease its adsorption onto any particulate matter present.
 In this way, the PFOS- detection signal in the seawater matrix was not as affected as in the other matrices.
-There are several reports of this effect, 64,68 which concluded that the adsorption of PFOS- decreased with an increase in ionic strength, due to compression of the electrical double layer.
-Based on this, the response to PFOS in seawater is better than in drinking water and tap water, since the latter do not have sufficient ions to produce the afore mentioned effect.
+There are several reports of this effect, ^{67,72} which concluded that the adsorption of PFOS- decreased with an increase in ionic strength, due to compression of the electrical double layer.
+Based on this, the response to PFOS- in seawater is better than in drinking water and tap water, since the latter do not have sufficient ions to produce the afore mentioned effect.
 The switch from pure electrolyte solution to water matrices resulted in changes in slopes of the calibration graphs for all matrices (Table 1, Slope difference (%)).
 In the absence of a matrix effect, the slopes of the calibration curves constructed in different matrices would be the same as in the pure electrolyte solution.
 However, the differences in slopes indicate a matrix effect that alters the analytical performance for PFOS- detection.
 This indicates that it is necessary to implement a strategy to minimize the matrix effect in order to use ion-transfer stripping voltammetry for the detection of PFOS- in waters.
-Standard addition calibration is one such method to compensate the matrix effect.
-However, it has the disadvantage of being laborious and time consuming because calibration needs to be implemented for each sample.
-Taking these observations into account, future studies will be targeted to minimize the matrix effect.
+Standard addition calibration is one such method to compensate the matrix effect.73 Taking these observations into account, future studies will be targeted to minimize the matrix effect.
+For instance, increasing the preconcentration time will produce a greater signal relative to the background.
+Another approach is to use an extraction method to isolate the target analyte from the sample matrix prior to electrochemical measurement, as employed recently by Luo and colleagues,48 who combined solid-phase extraction of PFAS- with a bubble nucleation electrochemical detection method.